Keyboard shortcuts

 Setup

-Follow the instructions in Development Environment to setup the required tools.
+Follow the instructions in Development Environment to set up the required tools.

 Make a clone of the repository:

-git clone git@github.com:empriselab/mote-core.git
+git clone git@github.com:empriselab/mote.git

 or

-git clone https://github.com/empriselab/mote-core.git
+git clone https://github.com/empriselab/mote.git

 Build